mattheww/gomill/gomill_docs/competitions.rst

-Normally it makes no difference whether the ringmaster starts games in sequence or in parallel, but it does have an effect on the :doc:`Monte Carlo tuner <mcts_tuner>`, as it will have less information each time it chooses a candidate player.
+Normally it makes no difference whether the ringmaster starts games in sequence or in parallel, but it does have an effect on the :doc:`Monte Carlo tuner <mcts_tuner>`, as in parallel mode it will have less information each time it chooses a candidate player.

-.. tip:: Even if an engine is capable of using multiple threads, it may be better to use parallel single-threaded games during development to get reproducible results, or to be sure that system load does not affect play.
+.. tip:: Even if an engine is capable of using multiple threads, it may be better to use a single-threaded configuration during development to get reproducible results, or to be sure that system load does not affect play.

 .. tip:: When deciding how many games to run in parallel, remember to take